gcallah/Economics/PriceGouging/price-gouging.md

 The EPI is using a cost based theory of pricing.
 But all such theories, for example, Karl Marx's labor theory of value, are viciously circular, as they cannot explain why the cost of the inputs to a good are what they are.
-Marx, for instance, had to posit that the value of a good was not determined by just any labor that went into it.
+Marx, for instance, had to posit that the value of a good was determined by the labor that went into making it... but not just *any* labor.
 Otherwise, producers could drive the price of a good up simply by employing more and more labor to produce it.
-Obviously, a theory that argues that *all* labor contributes to the price of a good would imply that I could get paid more for this article by typing it with my toes, since that would involve more labor than typing it with my fingers.
+Obviously, a theory that argues that *all* labor contributes to the price of a good would imply that I could get paid more for this article by typing it with my toes, since that would involve more work than typing it with my fingers.
 Marx (to his credit) recognized this problem, and created the category of "socially useful labor" in an attempt to handle it.
 But "socially useful labor" is just the labor that *actually* makes the good more valuable: So we have moved in a circle, and have not explained the source of a good's value at all.